allthingslinux/mod-handbook/README.md

 # 3. Ticket Procedure and Etiquette

 ## 3.1 Establishing Clear Ticketing Guidelines
-Exercising your discretion, you opt to make a ticket to address either a Code of Conduct infringement or another general concern or query.
+Exercising your discretion, you may opt to make a ticket to address a Code of Conduct infringement, query, or general concern.
 This segment sets out key guidance and the general outline of how your tickets should be structured.

 ### 3.1.1 What is a Ticket?
 A ticket is simply a temporary channel created for the moderator to directly communicate with any user they wish.

+A ticket is a temporary channel that provides users and moderators a direct line of communication outside of public channels.

+A ticket can be opened by both moderators and members

+A member may open a ticket in order to:

+1. Report a Code of Conduct violation
+2. Ask a question about the Code of Conduct or the server as a whole
+3. complain about moderation
+4. make suggestions

+A moderator may open a ticket in order to:

+1. Address a Code of Conduct violation
+2. general queries
+3. ask users about a reccent incident
+4. gather information concerning a user

 A moderator can add a user to the ticket, resolve the issue and then close the ticket when the objectives of the ticket are met.
-We use tickets to ensure a direct line of communication with our members, maintaining professionalism in a space infinitely less cluttered than in popular chats such as ⁠general.
+We use tickets to ensure a direct line of communication with our members, maintaining professionalism in a space less noisy than public chats.

 ### 3.1.2 Opening a Ticket
-Depending on your preference, two methods can be used to open an empty ticket:
+Depending on your preference, two methods can be used to open a new ticket:
 1. `-ticket`
 2. `/ticket`

-Additionally, if you want to open a ticket with the target user already added, you can do so:
-1. Right-click on the user's profile. (or on mobile simply open their server profile)
-2. Select "Apps"
-3. Click "Create Ticket"

 ### 3.1.3 Adding a User to the Ticket
 When a ticket is created, only you and your colleagues in the mod team will be able to access it.
 In order to talk to a member, you'll need to add them to the ticket.